kevineaton/d2tosite/README.md

    --continue-errors         if true, continues to build site after parsing and compiling errors are found --help, -h                show help
 ```

+## Configuration

+You may choose to pass in a `.json` or `.yml` file as a configuration option.
+The extension will determine the parsing.
+Although there are many different naming conventions available, snake_case was chosen for simplicity.
+Effectively, the keys are just the binary command line options with `-` changed to `_`.

 ## Templates